blackmax90/carpe_web/src/main/webapp/resources/dhtmlx_grid/readme.txt

 /*
 @license

-dhtmlxGrid v.6.4.2 Professional
+dhtmlxSuite v.6.5.6 Professional
-This software is covered by Evaluation License.
+This software is covered by Enterprise License.
 Usage without proper license is prohibited.

 (c) XB Software.
 */